What is Ratio Analysis?

-- Sustainable Growth rate formula is primarily applicable in the Mature Phase.
+- The Sustainable Growth rate formula is primarily applicable in the Mature Phase.

 Sustainable Growth – Colgate’s Case Study Example

-Now that we have calculated all 29 ratios, you should appreciate that financial statement analysis includes learning about the company from all dimensions.
+Now that we have calculated all 29 ratios, you should appreciate that ratio analysis includes learning about the company from all dimensions.
 A single ratio does not provide us with a full understanding of the company.
-All the ratios needs to be looked at cohesively and are interconnected.
+All the ratios need to be looked at cohesively and are interconnected.
 We noted that Colgate has been an amazing company with solid fundamentals.

 What do you think?